focsiseta/LibertyPrime/README.md

 # LibertyPrime

-LibertyPrime is an attempt to create a simple library to build WebGL things
+LibertyPrime is an attempt to create a simple library to build WebGL things and I'm using it as base for my CG uni project

-Framebuffers are the latest feature added, you can check how to get started in the various mains and /components files

 I will write some sort of documentation sometime in the future

+# Bugs

+  .
+Shader's attribute/uniforms parser somehow doesn't like commented out attributes like "//attribute vec3 aPos;", I've already fixed it in the project itself, but I've still have to do it here :P